carlos8f/motley/README.md

 This will:

 - prompt you for your github credentials, which are then exchanged for an [access token](https://www.npmjs.org/package/gist-cli) and cached at `~/.gist-login`
 - create a gist containing a new motley project
 - check out the gist's git repo via ssh
 - open your browser and point it to the gist

 Then you have a brand new fully functioning web app, runnable with the `motley` binary, tied to a new git repo, backed by [gist.github.com](https://gist.github.com/), and all you had to do was type `motley-init`!

+## Scaffolding

+The one-line gist command above will generate the following motley project as a gist:

+{% gist carlos8f/e85299372c42ea5df985 %}

+Simply run `motley` in the project directory, the web server will start, and edit the source code to do what you want!

 ### Developed by [Terra Eclipse](http://www.terraeclipse.com)
 Terra Eclipse, Inc. is a nationally recognized political technology and